Lightspeed Restaurant POS Review

 This POS is suitable for any restaurant setting, provided it satisfies the criteria outlined in the business-size section below.
 If you run a bar, you will have the ability to quickly send orders to the bartender, open tabs and split bills, and use a “quick-serve” screen for those busy periods.
 The numerous permission settings (explained in more detail below) might also prove useful.
 If you own a café, bakery, or food truck, you will have all the functionality required to take immediate orders and quickly process card payments.
 You can also tie in records of raw ingredients to specific products for real-time raw goods tracking (again, explained in more detail below).
 Finally, takeout and delivery businesses will get access to all of the features listed above, plus the ability to take card payments on the road.

 Lightspeed Restaurant appears mostly geared toward small to medium-sized businesses.
 Though the company offers an unlimited number of registers through the customizable Enterprise program, the presentation of their current pricing model leads me to believe that Lightspeed best operates within the one to five register range, though it can handle more if necessary.

 Hardware & Operating System Requirements

-The Lightspeed Restaurant app requires iOS 9.3 or later to function and the backend can be accessed through any browser with an Internet connection.
+The Lightspeed Restaurant app requires iOS 9.3 or later to function, and the back end is accessible through any browser with an internet connection.
 It is compatible with iPhones, iPads, and the iPod touch, but it should be noted that using the app on an iPhone or iPod touch will leave you with limited features.
 I’m told that it is best to use those two devices for clocking in and fast table ordering.